-Diagram 1 show one of the many researches showing that most actively managed fund cannot beat the market index.
+Diagram 1 show one of the many pieces of research showing that most actively managed fund cannot beat the market index.
 5 years later when 800 US fund managers ranked in order of their performance, they show no consistency in performance.
 Top managers between the years 1995 to 1999 could not repeat their stellar performance again in the years of 2000 to 2004.
 Space constraints only allow me to show 2 studies done in the US, arguably the biggest financial markets in the world.
-But we have many other researches done in other developed markets with similar results.
+But we have many other kinds of research done in other developed markets with similar results.

 The conclusion of these studies is clear: Most active fund managers cannot beat the market.
 For those that do, they cannot beat it consistently.
 There are many reasons why this is so but let me just list down a few:

-In reality, more fund managers could have beaten the market if not for cost.
+In reality, more fund managers could have beaten the market if not for the cost.
 After subtracting all those management fees, brokerage commissions associated with trading, all those sales charges, operating costs, it will be hard for these fund managers to outperform the market.
-The irony of actively-managed fund is that in order to perform, they will need to hire very smart people to try and pick the right stock, choose the right time, read the right charts, execute the right trades, so that they can beat their competitor down on the next street.
-You will also need to motivate financial sales people to sell your funds.
+The irony of the actively-managed fund is that in order to perform, they will need to hire very smart people to try and pick the right stock, choose the right time, read the right charts, execute the right trades so that they can beat their competitor down on the next street.
+You will also need to motivate financial salespeople to sell your funds.
 And guess what?
-Smart people are expensive to hire and good sales people will want good commissions, and thus expenses go up and eat into returns.
+Smart people are expensive to hire and good salespeople will want good commissions, and thus expenses go up and eat into returns.